-The following investment restrictions are fundamental policies of the Funds and cannot be changed unless the change is approved by the lesser of (a) 67% or more of the shares present at a meeting of shareholders if the holders of more than 50% of the outstanding voting shares of that Fund are present or represented by proxy or (b) more than 50% of the outstanding voting shares of that Fund are present or represented by proxy or (b) more than 50% of the outstanding voting shares of that Fund are present or represented by proxy or (b) more than 50% of the outstanding voting shares of that Fund are present or represented by proxy or (b) more than 50% of the outstanding voting shares of that Fund.
+The following investment restrictions are fundamental policies of the Fund and cannot be changed unless the change is approved by the lesser of (a) 67% or more of the shares present at a meeting of shareholders if the holders of more than 50% of the outstanding voting shares of that Fund are present or represented by proxy or (b) more than 50% of the outstanding voting shares of that Fund.

-As a matter of fundamental policy, each Fund, except where otherwise noted, may not:
+As a matter of fundamental policy, the Fund, except where otherwise noted, may not:

-(a) borrow money, except as permitted under the Investment Company Act of 1940, as amended (the "1940 Act"") , and as interpreted or modified by regulatory authority having jurisdiction, from time to time;

-(b) issue senior securities, except as permitted under the 1940 Act, and as interpreted or modified by regulatory authority having jurisdiction, from time to time;

-(c) engage in the business of underwriting securities issued by others, except to the extent that a Fund may be deemed to be an underwriter in connection with the disposition of portfolio securities;
+- (a) borrow money, except as permitted under the Investment Company Act of 1940, as amended (the "1940 Act""), and as interpreted or modified by regulatory authority having jurisdiction, from time to time; - (b) issue senior securities, except as permitted under the 1940 Act, and as interpreted or modified by regulatory authority having jurisdiction, from time to time; - (c) engage in the business of underwriting securities issued by others, except to the extent that the Fund may be deemed to be an underwriter in connection with the disposition of portfolio securities;

-(d) purchase or sell real estate, which does not include securities of companies which deal in real estate or mortgages or investments secured by real estate or interests therein, except that each Fund reserves freedom of action to hold and to sell real estate acquired as a result of the Fund's ownership of securities;

-(e) purchase or sell physical commodities or forward contracts relating to physical commodities;

-(f) make loans to others, except (a) where each loan is represented by a note executed by the borrower, (b) through the purchase of debt securities in accordance with its investment objectives and policies, (c) to the extent the entry into a repurchase agreement, in a manner consistent with the Fund's investment policies or as otherwise permitted under the 1940 Act, is deemed to be a loan, and (d) by loaning portfolio securities; and
+- (d) purchase or sell real estate, which does not include securities of companies which deal in real estate or mortgages or investments secured by real estate or interests therein, except that the Fund reserves freedom of action to hold and to sell real estate acquired as a result of the Fund's ownership of securities; - (e) purchase or sell physical commodities or forward contracts relating to physical commodities; - (f) make loans to others, except (a) where each loan is represented by a note executed by the borrower, (b) through the purchase of debt securities in accordance with its investment objectives and policies, (c) to the extent the entry into a repurchase agreement, in a manner consistent with the Fund's investment policies or as otherwise permitted under the 1940 Act, is deemed to be a loan, and (d) by loaning portfolio securities; and - (g) invest 25% or more of its total assets in a particular industry or group of industries except for real estate industry companies (as defined in the Prospectus).

-(g) invest 25% or more of its total assets in a particular industry or group of industries except that: the Income Opportunities Fund will invest more than 25% of its net assets in residential mortgage-backed securities (agency and non-agency) and commercial mortgage-backed securities; the LifeSci Healthcare Fund will invest more than 25% of its net assets in biotech and pharmaceutical, health care facilities and services, and medical equipment and devices industries, collectively; and the Robotics and Automation Fund will invest more than 25% of its net assets in the machinery and electrical equipment industries, collectively, and will separately invest more than 25% of its net assets in the healthcare equipment and supplies and healthcare technology industries, collectively.
 This limitation is not applicable to investments in obligations issued or guaranteed by the U.S. government, its agencies and instrumentalities or repurchase agreements with respect thereto.
-A Fund will consider the investments of underlying investment companies when determining its compliance with this restriction.
+The Fund will consider the investments of underlying investment companies when determining its compliance with this restriction.